Swedish Golf Tour (women): Official Feeder Tour to LET

-In 2005, the women's SGT became the first official feeder tour for the LET, with the two leading non-exempt players from the ranking gaining LET cards for the following season, and the remainder of the top ten exempted into the final stage of the LET Qualifying School.
-In 2012, the tour was replaced as the LET's feeder tour by the newly created LET Access Series.
+In 2005, the tour became the first official feeder tour for the LET, with the two leading non-exempt players from the ranking gaining LET cards for the following season, and the remainder of the top ten exempted into the final stage of the LET Qualifying School.

-From 2018, the women's SGT was run by the Swedish Golf Federation.
+Women's European Satellite Tour

+The Swedish and Spanish (known as the Banesto Tour at the time) tours did not initially feature their events on the LET Access Series which launched in 2010.
+Instead they launched their own regional development tour in 2011, which featured four events from each country, named the Women's European Satellite Tour (WEST).
+In 2012, the tour was folded into LETAS.

 Nordic Golf Tour

-For 2020, in cooperation between the Golf Federations of Sweden, Denmark and Norway, the Ladies' Nordic Golf Tour (NGT) was introduced, with its Order-of merit ranking named Road to Creekhouse Ladies Open, including eight tournaments in three countries, six of them to be counted in the LETAS.
+For 2020, in cooperation between the Golf Federations of Sweden, Denmark and Norway, the Ladies' Nordic Golf Tour (NGT) was introduced, with its Order-of merit ranking named Road to Creekhouse Ladies Open, including eight tournaments in three countries, six of them to be co-sanctioned by LETAS.
 This meant that the women's SGT remained, but on the level below the NGT.

 However, due to the COVID-19 pandemic the events outside Sweden were cancelled and the remaining Swedish events were removed from the 2020 LET Access Series (LETAS) schedule.
 Two of the five scheduled tournaments to be held in Sweden went ahead, but with a reduced purse.

-From 2021, the Swedish Golf Tour was included in and synonymous with the Nordic Golf Tour.
+From 2021, the Swedish Golf Tour was included in and synonymous with the Nordic Golf Tour, and the Nordic cooperation was abandoned except for an event in Denmark which remained on the schedule until 2024.

 Sponsorship

+The tour was named the Swedish Golf Tour 1986–1990, the Lancôme Tour 1991–1994, the Telia Infomedia Golf Tour 1995–1997, the Telia Tour 1998–2008, the SAS Masters Tour 2008–2009, the Nordea Tour 2010–2016 and the Swedish Golf Tour 2017–2020.
+In 2021, the tour was renamed the Nordic Golf Tour, and known as the Ahlsell Nordic Golf Tour from 2022 for sponsorship reasons.

-Order of Merit (SGT only) winners
+Order of Merit winners

 Note: Until 1996, the SGT Order of Merit standings was decided by money won and since 1997 different point systems, not comparable between years, have been in force.